qmtran/openstack-labs/lab-01/README.md

   :red_circle: TODO: brief paragraph about packstack (i.e. that it is puppet based)

-  0. Install dependencies
+  0. Install PackStack dependencies

     * `sudo yum update -y`
     * `sudo yum install -y https://rdoproject.org/repos/rdo-release.rpm`
     * `sudo yum install -y openstack-packstack vim nano screen`

-  0. Enable localhost root ssh access
+  0. Enable root ssh access

-     PackStack requires the ability to ssh as root into the target machine (the machine which is getting OpenStack services are being installed to, in our case local) Our target is the **Controller** instance (localhost from the perspective of PackStack) The following config changes enables key-enabled root ssh login
+     PackStack requires the ability to ssh as root into the target machine (the machine which is getting OpenStack services are being installed to, in our case localhost) Our target is the **Controller** instance (localhost from the perspective of PackStack) The following config changes enables key-enabled root ssh login